 s and p

 Cut up your corn bread into 1/2" cubes.
 Because this bread is so dense, i use a bread knife to do this instead of using my fingers to just rip it up.
 Either set aside overnight to dry out a bit or put it into a 300F oven in a single layer on a baking sheet until its a bit dried out - I don't like to toast it like you do with other bread, again, because it's already so dense.
 Leaving it out overnight is the best method.
+Put the bread cubes in a big bowl along with the dried cranberries.

 Melt your butter in a big frying pan and saute the celery, fennel, leek and garlic until soft.
 Pour the contents of the pan over the bread cubes in a large bowl.
 In the same pan, fry the chopped pancetta until crispy and using a slotted spoon, add that to the bowl (I also slop in some of the fat - probably a tbls or two in total).
 Now, how much herbs you use is up to you.
 I use a small fistful of thyme, about five big stalks of savoury, the same amount of sage, just a couple stalks of rosemary and a big fistful of fresh, italian parsley.
 Maybe you don't like thyme as much as I do and prefer rosemary.
 Just keep tasting and adjusting, adding herbs and tossing, tasting and adjusting.
 Start adding the stock, tossing and adding until the bread is pretty damp but not soggy - You will most likely use between 1 1/2 cups and 2 cups.
 Finally, salt and pepper to taste and set aside while you prep the turkey.